 - 1. During normal operation, each power supply bay must have either a power supply or filler panel installed for proper cooling. - 2.
-Before you install a power supply in the right-most power supply bay, you must disconnect the cable-management arm.
+If you have a rack model, before you install a power supply in the right-most power supply bay, you must disconnect the cable-management arm.
 You can connect the cable-management arm after installing the power supply.